dreamerslab/vodka/Readme.md

 # VODKA

-A functional testing framework for web apps.
+A functional testing framework for web apps

+# Description
+**Vodka** is a functional testing framework born to fit the web apps that have API reponse with JSON need

 ## Requires